azminaosman/Customer-Purchase-Behavior-Analysis-with-Hadoop/README.md

 ## 📌 Overview

 In today’s fast-paced retail world, **data alone isn’t enough** — insights drive decisions.
-This project **transforms over 100,000 raw e-commerce records** from Target’s Brazilian operations into a **strategic roadmap for growth**, turning complex data into actionable business intelligence.
+This project **transforms over 100,000 raw e-commerce records** from Olist Store’s Brazilian operations into a **strategic roadmap for growth**, turning complex data into actionable business intelligence.
 Leveraging **Cloud Computing and Big Data frameworks**, it **decodes consumer behavior, uncovers patterns, and provides clear recommendations** to optimize operations and boost revenue.

 ### Project Objectives
 The project focuses on three key objectives: